Z Sports: Z Sports

 On June 26, 2024, ZAP (UPSTAR Comunicações) requested the Portuguese regulator ERC the creation of Z Sports, subsequently approved on August 5.
 The channel continued using Mediapro's facilities.

 The existing channels were replaced on August 13, 2024 with test signals from Z Sports, three full-time sports channels, whose broadcasts began on August 17.
 Z Sports 1 was initially dedicated to football and basketball in an initial phase, and planned to add more sports later on.
 Z Sports 2 was dedicated to the German and Italian leagues and cups.
 The existing ZAP La Liga channel was repositioned to match the new Z Sports brand, as Z Sports La Liga.

 ZAP and FAMMA signed an agreement on March 22, 2025 for the two Z Sports channels to carry the 8th African MMA Championship, which was held in Angola in May 2025.
 The network launched in Mozambique on April 11, 2025.
 In May 2025, Z Sports gained the rights to all matches of the 2025 FIFA Club World Cup.
+In September 2025, it regained the rights to Girabola after five years.
+This implementation scheme was phased: until December 2025, Z Sports would only have its coverage limited to matches played in Luanda, and from January 2026, it would include matches played in other provinces.
+On May 15, it obtained the rights to all 104 matches of the 2026 FIFA World Cup for both countries.